HaseebKahn365/public-cellz-final-repo/cv stuff/cv copy.md

 Solution: Implemented Provider pattern to manage and share the currently selected track. main.dart:20 tracks_list.dart:47-48

 12. My Role:
-Based on the git blame information, it appears that Abdul Haseeb (GitHub username: HaseebKahn365) was the sole contributor to this project, implementing all aspects of the application between July 30-31, 2023. playlist_screen.dart:87
+ Abdul Haseeb (GitHub username: HaseebKahn365) was the sole contributor to this project, implementing all aspects of the application between July 30-31, 2023. playlist_screen.dart:87

 Notes
 This analysis is based on the code snippets provided, which appear to be from a Flutter-based Spotify UI clone called Clonstify.
 The repository shows commits from July 2023 by a single contributor (HaseebKahn365).
 The app demonstrates responsive design techniques, state management with Provider, and custom widget implementation in Flutter.
 The application is primarily a UI clone without actual music streaming functionality.